anionDev/ScriptCollection/ScriptCollection/Other/Hints.md

 - `reportgenerator`
 - `scriptcollection`

-For a productive build to create a release the following tools are also required:
+To create a productive build for a release the following tools are also required:

 - `gh`
 - `twine`